Gabriella439/post-rfc/voice-feminization.md

 In particular, you will feel tenseness or a pinch around your vocal cords if they're not getting enough airflow.
 When you recruit enough air your vocal cords will feel more relaxed.

+This video is the best resource I could find on this subject and it helped me build an intuition for what to listen for and how to promote airflow:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/xdsaPJdU24s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Pitch overview